Preventing Diabetic Foot Ulcers: A Comprehensive Guide

 option 2

+At Healogics, we understand the challenges of managing diabetes, particularly when it comes to foot health.
 The statistics surrounding diabetic foot ulcers are alarming.
-Currently, over 2 million people in the U.S. have foot ulcers and up to 25% of all adults living with diabetes will experience a foot ulcer at some point.
+Currently, over 2 million people in the U.S. have foot ulcers, and up to 25% of all adults living with diabetes will experience a foot ulcer at some point.
 Non-healing diabetic foot ulcers account for 85% of diabetes-related amputations.

 What is a Diabetic Foot Ulcer (DFU)?

 A diabetic foot ulcer is a wound that occurs on the feet, heels or toes of people living with diabetes.
-Many times, there is little to no feeling in their feet or the wound itself due to diabetes-related nerve damage.
-A pulse is present and the skin is normal or warm to the touch.
-The skin on the legs and feet may be dry and flaky.
+People with diabetic foot ulcers often can’t feel pain in their feet due to diabetes-related nerve damage.
+This lack of sensation can be dangerous, as injuries may go unnoticed.
+However, even when there’s no pain, the foot typically still has a pulse and the skin around the wound may feel warm to the touch.
+Also, the skin on the legs and feet might appear dry and flaky.

-If left untreated, the ulcer grows larger and deeper due to diabetes-related blood vessel damage.
-When oxygen-rich blood does not reach the wound because of poor circulation, the wound does not heal.
-This can lead to infection, hospitalization and amputation.
+If left untreated, the ulcer can grow larger and deeper due to diabetes-related blood vessel damage.
+When oxygen-rich blood doesn’t reach the wound because of poor circulation, healing is impaired.
+This can lead to infection, hospitalization, and, in severe cases, amputation.
+That’s why early intervention and expert care are crucial.

 How to Help Prevent Diabetic Foot Ulcers: